mreed5812/Library/README.md

 - Javascript

 ### Features
--Adding a book via a pop-up form with animations
+- Adding a book via a pop-up form with animations
--Able to delete and change status of books
+- Able to delete and change status of books
--Use LocalStorage to store books
+- Use LocalStorage to store books